Coronavirus in Ireland: HSE says 40,000 people are waiting for a test

 About 40,000 people are currently waiting to be tested for the coronavirus in Ireland, the HSE said during a briefing on Sunday morning.

-HSE national director for operations Anne O’Connor said the waiting period for a test was now 4 to 5 days and said it has accelerated the provision of testing sites.
-It said it and was looking to reduce the waiting period for a test in the coming days.
+HSE national director for operations Anne O’Connor said the waiting period for a test was now four to five days and said it has accelerated the provision of testing sites.
+It said it was looking to reduce the waiting period for a test in the coming days.

 Main events in the coronavirus crisis on Sunday